-The 5th Battalion, the Buffs left for France on the 19th April 1940 and arrived in Le Havre the following day.
-After training at a camp at Fleury Sur Andelle they were taken in 3 ton trucks to the Belgian border to defend against the German advance.
-They were over-run and many died in the Belgian border area, including Joseph on 21st May 1940.
+The battalion, serving with the 16th Infantry Brigade of the 12th (Eastern) Division left for France on the 19th April 1940 and arrived in Le Havre the following day.
+They trained at a camp near Fleury Sur Andelle, Eure in Normandy and it was from here that the battalion was taken in three ton trucks to Doullens near the Belgian border to defend against the German advance.

 The Thame Remembers Cross was delivered to Evreux Communal Cemetery, Eure, France on 10th June 2015 by Meg & Graham Watson